addania/coding/src/pages/Tabula_Rasa.md

 > Alternatively you can search for it in the Ubuntu Software App.

-> Or use CLI to install it.
+> Or use CLI to install it., as I will describe below:

 > Let's first update the distribution and install dependencies: